jakelazaroff/cloth/README.md

 ### Pool

-A `Pool` is your program's interface to Cloth.
+A Pool is the main program's interface to Cloth.
 It manages the worker pool and task queue.

 #### constructor(worker, [options])